A guide to the immigration implications of COVID-19 for UK employers

 Within 48 hours of arriving in the UK, travellers must complete a Public Health Passenger Locator form with their contact details and travel information, so they can be followed up if they or someone they may have been in contact with develops COVID-19.
 If they have not arranged to stay at a hotel, with friends/family or at their own accommodation, then they will be provided with government-arranged accommodation at their own cost.
 Information will also be provided on the NHS contact tracing app, with travellers being encouraged to download this.

 Those who refuse to provide their contact details can be fined £100 and may be refused entry if they are not British or a UK resident.
-A fine of up to £1,000 may also be imposed in England and Wales if it is found that the self-quarantine has been breached, eg at a spot check.
-Enforcement measures in Scotland and Northern Ireland will be published on GOV.UK.
+A fine of up to £1,000 may also be imposed in England if it is found that the self-quarantine has been breached, eg at a spot check.
+Enforcement measures in Wales, Scotland and Northern Ireland are published separately on GOV.UK.

 Common Travel Area and ‘travel corridor’ exemptions